JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 There are are tons of hacks & exploits that explicitly look for—and act on—the `root` account, so you should not use that account for any reason & instead handle administrative functions via another user assigned administrative rights via `sudo`.

+### First, make sure ‘aptitude’ is installed.

+Before anything else, let’s make sure that `aptitude` is installed.
+I know some users prefer `apt-get`, but I find `aptitude` to be nicer & easier to use.
+It appears to be installed by default with Ubuntu 12.04, but in case it isn’t do the following to install `aptitude`:

+    sudo apt-get update
+    sudo apt-get install aptitude

 ### Create the users.

 Okay, so here is where you will create a new administrative user.
 The name can be anything you like as long as it is not something common & predictable like `admin` or `administrator`.
 In my case, I like to use the name `sysop` which is short for “system operator” which is a throwback to the old BBS days, but works well for a case like this.
 Just add the new user using `adduser` like so: